Lego®

 Legoland opened in June 1968 in Billund in Jutland, where you also find the headquarter of LEGO®.

-Today there are 7 Legoland Parks all over the world as in Germany, California, Florida, England, Dubai and Malaysia.
+Today there are 7 Legoland Parks worldwide in Germany, California, Florida, England, Dubai and Malaysia.

-Legoland is a park with a lot of family experiences with a special focus on children.
-It is possible to see a famous building and towns made of LEGO bricks, and there are plenty of attractions no matter if you prefer action or relaxation.
+Legoland is a park with many family experiences focusing on children.
+It is possible to see famous buildings and towns made of LEGO bricks, and there are plenty of attractions, whether you prefer action or relaxation.

-Disclaimer: LEGO®is a trademark of the LEGO Group of companies which do not sponsor, authorize or endorse this site.
+Disclaimer: LEGO® is a LEGO Group trademark of companies that do not sponsor, authorize, or endorse this site.

 Explore more